block-api/block-node/README.md

 ## Overview

-**block-node** is relatively small framework written in Go language.
+**block-node** is open source, relatively small framework written in Go language.

 Main purpose of this project is to provide communication layer for application over protocols/services listed below: